-Restrict which IMAP clients people can use—You can choose to allow all IMAP clients, or specify the allowed clients.
+- Restrict which IMAP clients people can use—You can choose to allow all IMAP clients or specify only allowed clients.
 Specified mail clients must support OAuth.
-OAuth lets apps and websites share your account data without requiring your Google password.
-This keeps your account more secure.
-Learn how to control access to less secure apps.
+OAuth allows users to share specific data with an application while keeping their usernames, passwords, and other information private.

-Email clients without OAuth—Email clients that don't support OAuth can be used with POP, or with IMAP only when you allow all IMAP clients.
-If people in your organization use clients without OAuth, turn on less secure apps in the Admin console.
-Tell your users to turn on less secure apps in their Gmail account.
+- Use email clients without OAuth—Email clients that don't support OAuth can be used with POP or IMAP but only when you allow all clients.
+If people in your organization use clients without OAuth:

-- They can't get their email with POP or IMAP email clients, even if they previously could.
+- Users can't get their email with POP or IMAP email clients, even if they previously could.

-- POP and IMAP settings aren't available in their Gmail web account.
+- POP and IMAP settings aren't available in Gmail.

-- Mobile device users must use the Gmail app to open their email.
-If they try to sign in to an IMAP email client, the sign-in fails silently.
+- Mobile device users must use the Gmail app to open their managed Google Workspace account email.
+If they try to sign in to an IMAP email client, the sign-in fails.

 - If you use Google endpoint management, you need to set up the Google Account setting in the Admin console.
 If any Google services required by the iOS apps have restricted app access, you must also explicitly trust iOS apps.
 For the steps, go to Apply settings for iOS devices and then set up the custom push configuration for CalDAV and CardDAV.

-- If you use a different MDM service, contact them for instructions.
+- If you use a different mobile management service, contact them for instructions.

-- If you don't use any MDM service, iOS device users must use Google apps to access their Google Workspace Contacts and Calendar events.
+- If you don't use any mobile management service, iOS device users must use Google apps to access their Google Workspace account Contacts and Calendar events.

 Tip: To see End User Access, scroll to the bottom of the Gmail page.

-- Scroll to POP and IMAP access.
-You can turn on POP, IMAP, or both.
+- Scroll to POP and IMAP access and turn on POP, IMAP, or both.
+For:

-- (Optional) To enable POP access, check the Enable POP access for all users box.
+- POP access—Check the Enable POP access for all users box.

-- (Optional) To enable IMAP access, check the Enable IMAP access for all users box.
+- IMAP access—Check the Enable IMAP access for all users boxchoose an option:

 - Repeat these steps for each organizational unit where you want to turn on POP or IMAP.